Detecting Acceleration-Enhanced Vacuum Fluctuations with Atoms Inside a Cavity: Appendix

-Finally before we go to discuss the theoretical construction of the proposed set up, for completeness, we make note of a rather obvious point.
+Finally before we go to discuss the theoretical construction of the proposed set-up, for completeness, we make note of a rather obvious point.
 If the atom is moving with velocity $v$ in the lab frame, then the clocks of the atom and the lab are related by $\tau = \gamma^{-1} t$ and $(\tau -\tau' )^2 = \gamma^{-2} (t-t')^2 = [ (t-t')^2- (x-x')^2]$, where $\gamma = 1/\sqrt{1-v^2/c^2}$.
 This will yield the the spontaneous emission rate in the lab frame $\Gamma_\gamma = \Gamma_0/\gamma$.
 The same can be obtained from first writing the electric field two-point function and then transforming it as a tensor to the lab frame.
+Similarly, using the co-ordinates of an eternally accelerating Rindler observer \cite{Unruh1976} we obtain the standard thermal response rate due to its acceleration $\Gamma_T = \Gamma_0 /(1-\exp{-2 \pi c \Omega /a})$.

 We will do this exercise for a rotating atom put inside a cavity, in the lab frame.
 In this case the dipole is pointing in a direction (say $y-$) which is orthogonal to the plane ($x-z$) of the rotation.

 The co-ordinates for a rotating particle inside the cavity, are given in the lab frame $(t,x,y,z)$ as \bea x(t)= x_0 + R \cos{\omega t},\ z(t)= z_0+R \sin{\omega t},\ y=0, \eea where $R$ is the radius of rotation and $\omega$ is the rotation speed .
 In a non-inertial frame co-rotating with the atom, the co-ordinates are related as